dougludlow/ng2-bs3-modal/README.md

 })
 export class ParentComponent {
     @ViewChildren(BsModalComponent)
-    modals: QueryList<bs-modalComponent>; // How to access a collection of modals ...
+    modals: QueryList<BsModalComponent>; // How to access a collection of modals ...
 }
 ```